MoniqueCampbell/QR-Code-Generator-with-Logo--Capstone/IMPORTANT.md

 To open the QR Code Generator
 1) Search for index.html file in the QR Code Generator Folder by using File Explorer
 2) Click on the index.html file
-3) The QR Code will be displayed in the browser
+3) The QR Code and logo will be displayed in the browser with the capability to be printed

 Definition of variables used (lines 85 to 91 in index.html file)
 - text: This is the word(s) given to the QR Code Generator.
 Eg: text: "Monique"